 Craft at Risk

 Inspired by Canada’s History’s profile of Craft at Risk (Heritage NL), this VisitList highlights historic sites across the country that contribute to documenting, preserving, and continuing traditional craftsmanship practices that are otherwise at risk of being lost.
+The project consisted of over 60 instructional workshops and training events throughout the province, and also included an immersive apprenticeship program.
+The project has helped preserve over 20 crafts and helped revitalize a range of skills.
+The project won the 2023 Governor General’s Award for Excellence in Community Programming.
 Explore sites committed to showcasing Indigenous arts and culture, traditional craftmanship, printing, and more.

 Read the full article from Canada’s History here.